cran-task-views/CompositionalData/CompositionalData.md

 Of particular relevance for the log-ratio approach is the treatment zeros, which requires careful handling to not distorting basic properties of the data and preserve the consistency of subsequent analyses.
 Traditionally, three types of zeros have been distinguished: _rounded zeros_, _count zeros_ and _essential zeros_.
-Briefly, rounded zeros occur in continuous-valued compositions and are generally associated with small values that have been rounded or have fallen below the detection limit of the measuring device; count zeros refer to zeros that occur in discrete compositions derived from a counting processes, generally associated with limited sampling; and, finally, essential zeros
+Briefly, rounded zeros occur in continuous-valued compositions, and are generally associated with small values that have been rounded or have fallen below the detection limit of the measuring device; count zeros refer to zeros that occur in discrete compositions derived from a counting processes, generally associated with limited sampling; and, finally, essential zeros